Pole - Station

 • Île-de-France Mobilités, the organising authority for mobility in the Île-de-France region, is fully financing the work to bring it up to standard (studies, lead removal, asbestos removal, accessibility work, insulation, connections, etc.);

-• SNCF Gares & Connexions, the owner of the buildings and manager of the stations, is carrying out the work to bring it up to standard (studies, lead removal, asbestos removal, accessibility work, insulation, connections, etc.);
+• SNCF Gares & Connexions, which owns the buildings and manages the stations, carries out the work to bring it up to standard (studies, lead removal, asbestos removal, accessibility work, insulation, connections, etc.);

-• The Île-de-France Region, a player in economic and territorial development, is making its assistance available to local shops in rural areas for the operation phase to project leaders of the Gares de Demain programme.
+• The Île-de-France Region, a player in economic and territorial development, is providing project leaders of the Gares de Demain programme with its assistance to local shops in rural areas for the operation phase.

 In the end, the project leaders of the Gares de Demain programme are only responsible for their interior design, because Île-de-France Mobilités and SNCF Gares & Connexions are in charge of the work to bring it up to standard, and even this can be partly taken care of by the Île-de-France Region.